Loading

 The basics are things you should have in your notes before the meeting even begins.
 Every meeting has an agenda or multiple agenda items.
 No matter which note-taking method you use, the agenda should be present at the top in a sentence or two.
 It'll keep you on track.

-Similarly, you should include the people's names who are in the meeting, so it's clear who has context and who doesn't.
-Having people's names also improves accountability and means you always know the right person to contact for any follow-up questions.
+Similarly, you should include the names of people who are in the meeting, so it's clear who has context and who doesn't.
+Listing names also improves accountability and means you always know the right person to contact for any follow-up questions.

 If it was a team meeting, you can add a list of all the people who weren't there, too, to serve as a reminder to proactively share meeting notes with people who couldn't join the meeting.